 Hello, [yoe]

-After years of maintaining and shipping products with the Yoe Distribution, we kept running into the same walls — most of them not technical, but cultural to the way embedded Linux has always been built.
-We started over, took the lessons that mattered, and wrote the tool we always wanted.
+After years of maintaining and shipping products with the Yoe Distribution, we kept running into the same friction — much of it inherited from how embedded Linux has historically been built.
+We started fresh, kept the lessons that mattered most, and built the tool we always wanted to use.

 What we kept

-• Module composition.
-Pulling units from GitHub URLs scales to vendor BSPs.
+- Module composition.
+Pulling units directly from GitHub URLs scales naturally to vendor BSPs.

 What we dropped

-• The SDK boundary.
-The same Go binary builds the kernel, the rootfs, and the application.
-No frozen sysroot, no drift, no “works on my SDK version.”
+- The SDK boundary.
+One Go binary builds the kernel, the rootfs, and the application — no frozen sysroot, no drift between teams, one shared view of the build.

-• Generated shell scripts.
-When something fails, you should be reading the code you wrote — not a stack trace ten layers deep in machine output.
+[yoe]composes with them instead of replacing them. - Generated shell scripts.
+When something fails, you read the code you wrote — not a stack trace deep in machine-generated output.

 What we’re betting on

-• Functional equivalence over bit-for-bit reproducibility.
-Hermetic builds and content-addressed input hashing without spending 20 years patching upstream.
+- Functional equivalence over bit-for-bit reproducibility.
+Hermetic builds and content-addressed input hashing, without the years-long effort required for bit-perfect reproducibility.

 [yoe] is pre-1.0 and moving fast.
-Try it, break it, tell us where it broke.
+Take it for a spin and let us know how it

 — Cliff Brake